Air New Zealand Earnings Call Transcripts

 Fiscal Year 2026

-• Net loss after tax of NZD 40 million driven by engine disruptions, cost inflation, and flat capacity, with no interim dividend declared.
-Transformation benefits and liquidity remain strong, but outlook is cautious due to ongoing operational and cost headwinds.
+Net loss after tax of NZD 40 million driven by capacity constraints, cost inflation, and slow domestic recovery, with premium cabins and international demand as bright spots.
+Transformation benefits and liquidity remain strong, but outlook is cautious due to ongoing engine and cost headwinds.

 Fiscal Year 2025